 It couldn’t be easier.
 Just rake your leaves into a pile and let them rot.
-The more compact the pile of leaves, the faster they
+The more compact the piles of leaves, the faster they

 The leaf mold making process is very similar to making traditional compost - but easier.
 There is no layering

 involved and no turning necessary.
 You can simply pile your leaves and leave them to rot or you can contain

 them in a wire bin or any other composting contraption.
 Moisten them and toss a tarp or some other cover over